-Note: It may be difficult to go clean-shaven after a beard transplant due to scarring.
-Once you are healed up and new hair growing in, invest in a good beard oil to prevent dry skin.
+Note: It may be difficult to go clean-shaven after a beard transplant because of scarring.
+Once you’re healed up and new hair growing in, invest in a quality beard oil to prevent dry skin.

 How Long Do Beard Transplants Last?